City College of San Francisco

 Oceanography Lab (an introduction) part of Geoscience in Two-year Colleges:Courses

-Sustainability in an Oceanography Course part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Essays
+Sustainability in an Oceanography Course part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Essays

 After transferring to a 4YC, my 2YC students should feel competitive, confident, and supported.
 To achieve that goal means setting up a support network of faculty and fellow students and giving them strong foundational skills, knowledge, and experiences.
 It also means building career and workforce skills.
 Since I cannot supply all of this myself, I rely on colleagues at 4YCs and research labs and industry and consultants.
 And I strive to bring part-time faculty into my department who can help us stay fresh in what the workforce wants.